DonionZooimama/bhop_script/README.md

 You will then need to go into csgo and rebind some keys.
-The way this script works is by using the space bar as a toggle and using the 'p' button to jump. i.e. hold space and trigger auto hop. script will then hit 'p' continuously.
+The way this script works is by using the space bar as a toggle and using the 'p' button to jump. i.e. holding space will trigger auto hop and the script will then hit 'p' continuously making you jump.

 In csgo terminal run the following:
 <pre><code>unbind space